What is SIAE tax?

 How do you get it?

-It’s easy - either complete the online form or visit one of their local offices where you can pay for the document in-person.
+It’s easy - either complete the online form or visit one of their local offices to your venue in Italy, where you can pay for the document in-person.

-CLICK HERE - ready with your name, DOB, home address, venue address, date of event(s), number of guests and payment card and complete the form.
-You will first need to verify an account by confirming a code via an email sent to you.
-After which you can continue with the process and receive an email with the confirmed licence.
-FYI - the form is in Italian so you might need trusty Google translate for a little assistance!
+CLICK HERE to complete your form online - ready with your name, DOB, home address, venue address, date of event(s), number of guests and payment card.
+You will first need to verify an account, then complete the application process and you’ll receive an email with the confirmed licence.
+Another wedding checklist item, done.

 Whose responsibility is it?

 This one is on you!
-If you have a planner, they may well take this off your hands, but do double check this is the case.
+If you have a planner for your destination wedding in Italy, they may well take this off your hands, but do double check this is the case.
 If you are using a professional DJ it is still your responsibility to ensure you have the licence.

 Why should you pay it?

-First off your venue will ask you for confirmation of the licence, so don’t leave it too last minute and panic on the morning of your wedding.
-Plus, you do not want the stress of a potential (fairly unlikely, but still….) spot check carried out by the SIAE and the consequences of this.
+First off your Italian wedding venue will ask you for confirmation of the licence, so don’t leave it too last minute and panic on the morning of your wedding.
+Plus, you do not want the stress of a potential (fairly unlikely, but still….) spot check carried out by the SIAE.
 No wedding day drama please!

 Previous